Interior portrait: Apogee in the 19th century

 The immense popularity of these paintings in the 19th century can be explained by many factors.
 Among the nouveau-riche and the bourgeoisie, great importance was given to the home as a place of comfort, intimacy and family.
 This period also saw a specialization (e.g. separate dining rooms) that were once known only to the very wealthy.
 These new "middle-classes" were also eager to copy aristocratic tastes and industrialization made a much wider variety of furniture easily affordable.
 Finally, decorative styles were constantly being changed and resurrected, so interior portraits were a way of preserving one's memories and bequeathing them to the next generation.

-Queen Victoria was very fond of these portraits as they allowed her to give the public a look at her loving family life and the comforts of home in a tasteful manner.
+Queen Victoria was very fond of these portraits as they allowed her to give the public a look at her family life and the comforts of home in a tasteful manner.
 The craze was thereby spread throughout the Royal Families of Europe.
-Due to the number of lavishly decorated palaces they possessed (The Winter Palace, Tsarskoye Selo, Gatchina Palace, Peterhof Palace, Pavlovsk Palace...), the Tsars were among the most enthusiastic commissioners of interior portraits.
+Due to the number of palaces they possessed (The Winter Palace, Tsarskoye Selo, Gatchina Palace, Peterhof Palace, Pavlovsk Palace...), the Tsars had a lot of interior portraits.
 Virtually all of their rooms (except the most private ones) were rendered at least once; some several times.
 These watercolors are considered to be among the best of their genre.